tytydraco/yessleep/out/The_Pit.md

 Click.
 Weird guy.
 He definitely doesn’t sound like he’s looking to hire me.
 Oh well, if it saves me a trip to the dump then I don’t mind giving him my debris.

 The first comes.
 It’s shitstorming outside.
 I call Jacqueline and let her know that I’ll have to reschedule because of the weather.
 She’s unbothered.
 She knows that I’ll be back over there as soon as the weather allows.
 A few days pass and the weather clears up.
 It’s still muggy outside, but not so much so that I can’t work.
 I gather up my tools and head over to Jacqueline’s house.
 The storm must have been pretty violent.
-Tree branches and leafs litter the yard.
+Tree branches and leaves litter the yard.
 Flowers are toppled over and looking sad.
 There’s a lot to clean up.

 After a long day of cleaning up the garden, and bagging all the leaf and branch litter from the yard, I’m finally finished, and just in time by the looks of it.
 The sun is already setting.
 There isn’t a spec of sunlight left by the time I get all the compost bags hauled to the van.
 The moment I open the trunk to toss the bags in John jumps out from the other side of the van.